niklasben/Classification_STW/README.md

 # Classification_STW
-Project to categorize Company Websites using the Standard Thesaurus Wirtschaft (STW) [Thesaurus for Economics] from the Leibniz Information Centre for Economics.
+Project to categorize Company Websites using the Standard Thesaurus Wirtschaft (STW - Thesaurus for Economics) from the [Leibniz Information Centre for Economics](http://www.zbw.eu/en/).

 ## Structure of the Directory
 ### Files_1